massimo-nocentini/on-python/web-crawler/README.md

 `Makefile` file to run it, this means that each step is *executable* and, starting from _Step 3_, all of them fetch and store data as explained in the §Introduction.
 Only _Step 6.5_ requires Python 3.6, for the others Python 3.5 is fine.

+Each step has a purpose, whose result can be seen by running it: the first two of them shows when connections with server happens, while the latters populate the `fetched/` directory with json documents, containing OEIS search results.

 ## Acknowledgements